revou-fsse-feb25/final-project-be-aetherx24/README.md

 For a complete and detailed list of all available API endpoints, please see the [API Documentation](./docs/ENDPOINTS_SUMMARY.md).

+For comprehensive error handling information, see the [Error Handling Guide](./docs/ERROR_HANDLING.md).

+For authentication guards and role-based access control, see the [Authentication Guards Guide](./docs/AUTHENTICATION_GUARDS.md).

 ### Quick Overview
 - **🔐 Authentication**: Login, registration, and JWT management
 - **👥 User Management**: CRUD operations for users with role-based access